What is Amcache FileId? (glossary)

 0000da39a3ee5e6b4b0d3255bfef95601890afd80709

-The SHA-1 covers only the first 31 MiB of the file.
-For most PE binaries this is irrelevant (almost everything is smaller).
-For large installers, game binaries, and some enterprise software, the Amcache hash will not match a whole-file SHA-1.
+The hash covers only the first 31 MiB of the file.
+For most PE binaries this is irrelevant because almost everything is smaller.
+For large installers, fat game binaries, and a fair amount of enterprise software, the Amcache value will not match a whole-file SHA-1.
+If VirusTotal returns no hits on a 200 MB installer, try hashing the first 31 MiB and searching that, or hash the full file and search the result.
+Often the two coexist in VT's index because both have been submitted at some point.

 import hashlib